-Spotted recently on Freunde von Freunden: a monastic gentleman's bedroom in the San Francisco home of Nir Stern.
+Spotted on Freunde von Freunden: a monastic gentleman’s bedroom in the San Francisco home of Nir Stern.
 The son of two architects, Stern moved from Tel Aviv to the Bay Area to study architecture but found himself in the tech world doing interface design.

 He designed his home, a renovated Victorian situated on a hill in Noe Valley, in collaboration with architect James Hill.
 We especially like the guest room, which features custom pieces mixed with antique furniture of the sort you might find in a tailor’s shop.

 Above: The black-and-white chamber has an iron bedstead.
 Photography by Hanh Cooley for Freunde von Freunden.

 Above: Bedside essentials and a custom scissor-arm reading light.

 Above: A pair of pocket doors open into the guest bedroom.

-Above: Stern's sewing station is just off the guest room.
+Above: A compact sewing station is just off the guest room.

 Above: Robert Abbey’s Bruno Scissor Arm Pharmacy Sconce includes a “pin-up kit” with cord and cord cover for plugging into a standard outlet; $236 from Lumens.

 Above: The Brother CS600i Advance 60-Stitch Computerized Free-Arm Sewing Machine with Hard Case is $147.81 from Amazon.

 Above: Benjamin Moore’s low- and no-VOC paints in Super White (L) or Decorators White (R, photograph via House Beautiful).
 For more white paints, see our post: 10 Easy Pieces: Architect’s White Paint Picks and Remodeling 101: How to Choose the Perfect White Paint.

 Above: Sofie Refer’s Mega Bulb Pendant is designed to show off the globe-shaped G40 light bulb through a layer of transparent glass; $289 from A+R.

 Above: Matteo Home’s Ida Quilt is made from garment-dyed, diamond-quilted linen; $595 for the queen size.

 Above: The Laboratory Stainless Steel Storage Cabinet is built of hand-welded stainless steel with zinc hardware and bullet hinges; currently on sale for $875 from Restoration Hardware.

-N.B.: Looking for more bedrooms to steal ideas from?
-See all 34 Steal This Look: Bedrooms posts in our archive.
+N.B.: Looking for more bedrooms ideas to steal?
+See hundreds of Steal This Look posts in our archive, including: